PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

 What value does PIM bring?

-One key feature of PIM is greatly simplified functionality for inputting, updating, and managing product content across channels, manufacturers, products, and variants.
-If you’re repeatedly having trouble finding specific pieces of product content, how can you enrich your product pages?
+One key feature of PIM is its greatly simplified functionality for inputting, updating, and managing product content across channels, manufacturers, products, and variants.
+If you repeatedly have trouble finding specific product content, how can you enrich your product pages?

 What is product content?

-Product content can be divided between the following two categories.
+Product content can be divided into the following two categories.

 *These lists are not exhaustive.

-As the numbers of these increase, so must the complexity of your organization.
+As the number of these increases, so must the complexity of your organization.

 Complex operations necessarily require ever higher degrees of organization.